2

 “Chapter whereby the Crocodiles are repulsed” = the indiscriminate use of force.
 “Chapter for breathing air, and command of water” = engineered deprivation.
 “Chapter whereby one avoideth the Slaughter” = bombardment.
 “Weighing of the heart” = moral reckoning.

-Within this book lives a major exhibition: Spells of the Netherworld — approximately fifty works organized into seven movements across three passages- The Book of the Dead, Book of the Sky and Book of the Night.
+The Book of the Dead, Book of the Sky, and Book of the Night.
 The structure follows the soul’s complete passage: Death & Descent, Judgment & Witness, The Great Tribulation, Spells & Protection, The Pylons, Encounters & Mythology, and Resurrection & Arrival.
-Each movement maps a different register of the netherworld — political, mythological, personal, and collective — with the dead civilians always present as the souls the work refuses to abandon.
+Each movement maps a different register of the netherworld — political, mythological, personal, and collective — with the dead civilians present throughout as the souls the work refuses to abandon.

-The biomorphic figures I call “the sprites” are the souls of the dead and the witnesses to atrocity — restless, urgent, refusing erasure.
-They emerged through spontaneous action painting, a process I’ve used to work through personal grief, but here they became vessels for collective mourning.
-The gestural marks, the hieroglyphic-like scrawls embedded in the paintings, function as both ancient ritual language and contemporary testimony.
-Two quadriptychs anchor the exhibition: The Great Tribulation — four paintings about ethical AI, resistance, and the refusal to comply, — and The Pylons, a night-reckoning sequence moving from destruction through confession, rebellion, and the preparation of the dead.
+The biomorphic figures — called “the sprites” — are the souls of the dead and witnesses to atrocity: restless, urgent, refusing erasure.
+They emerged through spontaneous action painting, a process long used to work through grief; here they became vessels for collective mourning.
+The gestural marks and hieroglyphic-like scrawls embedded throughout the paintings function simultaneously as ancient ritual language and contemporary testimony.
+Two quadriptychs anchor the exhibition: The Great Tribulation — four paintings addressing ethical AI, resistance, and the refusal to comply — and The Pylons, a night-reckoning sequence moving from destruction through confession, rebellion, and the preparation of the dead.

-I paired these paintings with multimedia animations to distribute along social media channels in 2025, and the work reached thousands of viewers across multiple countries before my instagram, mobile and all email accounts were hijacked in October 2025.
-This series is a memorial to the Dead-all of the souls lost on October 7, 2023 and the subsequent unrestrained annihilation of the civilians-primarily children in Gaza following it.
-It documents both the atrocities in Gaza and the platform censorship that enabled it.
-By cloaking urgent political content in the language of mythology, I was able to speak when direct speech was being broadly silenced.
+These paintings were paired with multimedia animations distributed across social media channels in 2025, reaching viewers across multiple countries before the Instagram, mobile, and email accounts associated with the work were hijacked in October 2025.
+The series is a memorial to all souls lost on October 7, 2023, and to the subsequent, unrestrained annihilation of Gaza’s civilian population — primarily children.
+It documents both the atrocities themselves and the platform censorship infrastructure that enabled their suppression.
+By cloaking urgent political content in the language of mythology, direct testimony moved through channels that had closed to direct speech.

 The ancient Egyptians believed the soul had to pass through gates, answer questions, be weighed and judged before reaching the afterlife.
-The Gazans are passing through their own netherworld while the world watches and does nothing to stop it.
+The people of Gaza are passing through their own netherworld while the world watches.